aliyun/data-mapping-component/README.en-US.md

   mappingData: Array < any > ; // initialize correspondence data, please refer to demo emptyContent ? : string | JSX.Element; // show content when table field is empty
-  emptyWidth ? : number | string; // table container width when table field is empty onChange(data: any): void // onChange event is triggered every time you connect edge };
+  emptyWidth ? : number | string; // table container width when table field is empty isConnect?(edge: any): boolean; // isConnect event is triggered before you connect an edge, return true, it will connect, and false will not onChange(data: any): void // onChange event is triggered every time you connect edge onRowMouseOver?(row:any):void, // onRowMouseOver event is triggered when you move the cursor onto a row of data onRowMouseOut?(row:any):void, // onRowMouseOver event is triggered when you move the cursor out of a row of data };
 ```